linusjf/RIAY/January2025.md

 ### ROSARY IN A YEAR DAY 6 - PRAYER IS A BATTLE - Michelle Jackson

 Prayer is a weapon to disarm the evil one, the very thoughts he tempts us with especially when we begin to pray shows clear signs he's always around.
 As 1 Peter 5:8 says -Like a roaring lion your adversary the devil prowls around, looking for someone to devour.
 And Ephesians 6: 11&12 says , put on the whole armor of God, that you may be able to stand against the wiles of the devil, for we are not fighting against flesh and blood enemies but against the principalities against powers against the world rulers of this present darkness , against the spiritual wickedness in the heavenly places.
 (Defeats him).We need grace and God's armor of protection when we pray, we need to ask our Holy Angels to pray with us and keep watch over us when we begin to pray.
 Prayer changes everything if we allow it to change us, we need to trust and surrender to God when we pray.
 Prayer is the health of our soul and living on this earth.
 We need to cooperate with the Holy Spirit when we pray, we pray and need to listen as well, prayer truly wages war on the inside cause we are weak and vulnerable but we need to defeat that by using the Word of God at all times. st. Alphonsus' says "Those who pray are certainly saved, those who do not are damned, !! so deep.
 May the HolySpirit reawaken in us.
 Amen\*

+### AI-Generated Summary: The Battle of Prayer

+Prayer is not simply a passive reception of grace, but an active, determined struggle against internal and external forces that seek to separate us from God.
+The key takeaway is the critical importance of persistent prayer as a spiritual weapon, particularly in our current age of distraction.

+**Main Topics:**

+- **The Necessity of Effort in Prayer:** Prayer requires deliberate effort and sacrifice, combating our natural inclination toward ease and the temptations that distract us from God.
+- **Spiritual Warfare:** Prayer is a battle against spiritual forces that actively oppose our connection with God, primarily by attempting to keep us from prayer itself.
+- **The Power of the Rosary:** The rosary is presented as a powerful weapon against our fallen nature and the distractions of the world, strengthening our concentration and enabling us to participate in the larger spiritual battle.
+- **The Rosary and Historical Victory:** The Feast of the Most Holy Rosary commemorates the victory at Lepanto, attributed to the rosary, highlighting the tangible impact of prayer on the world.
+- **Our Call to Spiritual Battle:** We are called to engage in spiritual warfare through prayer, not only for our own salvation, but for the salvation of the world.

+**Key Takeaways:**

+- Prayer is essential for spiritual life, like nourishment for the body.
+Without it, our spiritual lives wither.
+- Perseverance in prayer, despite internal resistance and external distractions, is crucial for victory in Christ.
+- The rosary serves as a specific tool to strengthen our focus and combat the forces that seek to distract us.
+- Our prayers have real power to effect change in the world, as demonstrated by historical examples.

+**Notable Insights/Quotes:**

+- "Those who pray are saved; those who don't are not."
+This emphasizes the absolute necessity of prayer for salvation.
+- "Like an army cut off from its supplies, we cannot thrive spiritually without prayer."
+This analogy illustrates the vital role of prayer in sustaining our spiritual lives.
+- The focus on the Battle of Lepanto and the Feast of the Most Holy Rosary connects individual prayer to broader historical and spiritual conflicts.
+- The encouragement to pray "with radical faith, hope, and confidence" underscores the power and effectiveness of prayer against evil.

 ## January 07,2025